mitchell-wallace/LinkTower/README.md

 ```

 #### Link with Video
-Videos autoplay silently on loop (like animated GIFs).
-Supports MP4 and MOV formats:
+Videos autoplay silently on loop (like animated GIFs). **Only MP4 format is supported** for cross-browser compatibility.

 ```json
 {